samsonOdunola/HNG_backend_stage_two/DOCUMENTATION.md

 ## Introduction

-Welcome to the documentation for the **Your API Name**.
+Welcome to the documentation for the **HNG CRUD API**.
 This API performs CRUD operations .

 ## Base URL

-The base URL for all API endpoints is:localhost:3000/api
+The base URL for all API endpoints is: API[https://my-task-two.onrender.com/api]

 ## Making Requests